-Technology is fundamental throughout the process of planning any course, particularly when learning happens online.
+Technology is often fundamental to the planning of any course, particularly when learning happens online.

 Start with Stanford-approved tools and platforms

 Stanford has approved a wide array of learning technologies.
 These tools have been reviewed and vetted for security, accessibility, and effectiveness.
-The cost of license fees are typically covered by the University and support infrastructure is put in place.
+The cost of license fees is typically covered by the university, and a support infrastructure is put in place.

-Because many of these tools are widely-used, students are familiar with how to use them.
-Students will be able to focus more attention on learning the course content, rather than learning an additional unfamiliar tool.
-The support staff is also much more informed and knowledgeable of these tools allowing them to provide in-depth support and recommendations.
+Because many of these tools are widely used, students are familiar with them.
+Students can then focus on the course content rather than learning an additional tool.
+The support staff are also much more informed and knowledgeable about these tools, which allows them to provide in-depth support and recommendations.

-Instructors that have identified a currently unsupported too that they would like to use, may initiative the review process with the Learning Technologies & Spaces team.
+Instructors that have identified a currently unsupported tool that they would like to use may initiate the review process with the Learning Technologies and Spaces team.